 Ask yourself the following questions:

-3. Do I need short-term results or long-term growth?
+- Do I need immediate visibility and engagement, or sustained long-term growth?

-4. What are my available resources in terms of budget, time, and skillset?
+- What resources do I have available in terms of budget, time, and internal capability / ability?

-5. Can I measure the return on investment clearly for each channel?
+- Can I clearly measure performance and return on investment across each channel?

 Need help building a strategy that goes beyond social media?

 At Activate, we design full-service digital marketing solutions tailored to your goals, from SEO and Google Ads to social campaigns that actually convert.
-Get in touch with our Christchurch based team and let’s create a marketing plan that grows your business across every digital channel.
+Get in touch with our team and let’s develop a marketing plan that grows your business across every digital channel.